Summary

 A Curriculum Specialist is indispensable in ensuring that students receive a high-quality education that prepares them for the future.
 When it comes to their roles and responsibilities, they can be broadly categorized into two primary sections.

-This first set of responsibilities revolves around the curriculum itself.
 This includes duties such as:

 • Analyzing student test data to identify areas that require improvement